-The accounting policies adopted in the preparation of the unaudited interim condensed consolidated financial statements are consistent with those followed in the preparation of the Group's annual consolidated financial statements for the year ended December 31, 2019, except for the adoption of new standards effective as of January 1, 2020.
-The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective except for the amendments to Philippine Financial Reporting Standard (PFRS) 16, Leases.
-Unless otherwise indicated, adoption of these new standards did not have an impact on the unaudited interim condensed consolidated financial statements of the Group.
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards and amendments effective as of January 1, 2021.
+The Group did not early adopt any other standard, interpretation or amendment that has been issued but is not yet effective.